StudioZeroZero/Twice-Monitor/README.md

-# 💓 Twice-Monitor 💓 A dedicated ambient media portal designed for seamless, high-quality content integration.
+# 💓 Twice Monitor 💓 | A Low-Profile Ambient Display
+### An Updated Blueprint for Dedicated, Low-Power Media Kiosks (2026)

-The Twice-Monitor is an "ambient display" engineered to bring intentionality to desk and wall setups.
+The Twice Monitor is an "ambient display" engineered to bring intentionality to desk and wall setups.
 Originally developed to automate the viewing experience of variety shows like Time to Twice, the device functions as a standalone, low-profile kiosk that autoplays curated media the moment it powers on.

-## Why Did I Make This?
+### Why Did I Make This?

 Hi!
 I'm surprised you found this, my name is Amit and I started this project because I am going to my very first TWICE concert in March and am so excited- but my room really doesn't reflect that interest!
 They say your room should is a reflection of who you are, and so I had this idea to have this digital decoration that could show off anything I've been interested in :D

 It took over a month to find the resources/non-retired drivers needed to complete this project, but now I get to enjoy having this little device with me while I work.
 While I love the device, it really shouldn't have taken that long to make.
 And so- I want this page to be an all-in-one stop for dedicated customizable screens on a budget.
 To do so, I will be including everything I worked on for this project- from things like purchasing the materials and programming, to wiring diagrams and 3D printing.

-## **Key Features:**
+### **Key Features:**
 - Kiosk-Mode Automation: Custom-configured Linux environment that bypasses the desktop GUI to launch directly into a Chromium-based kiosk mode for zero-latency interaction.

 - Versatile Mounting: Designed with a lightweight footprint (approx. 80g / .2 lbs) optimized for non-destructive Command-strip wall mounting, balancing shear force requirements with thermal performance.